DaoCloud/DaoCloud-docs/docs/en/docs/community/index.md

 === "Clusterpedia"

-One-stop encyclopedia of Kubernetes multi-cluster resources has been listed in CNCf landscape and selected for CNCF sandbox incubation.
+One-stop encyclopedia of Kubernetes multicluster resources has been listed in CNCf landscape and selected for CNCF sandbox incubation.
 **China Mobile** and more enterprises have deployed Clusterpedia to their production environment. [:octicons-arrow-right-24: Learn more](clusterpedia.md)

 === "cloutty"